GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	Maximum number of times to retry a push operation that previously
 	failed.

-	When a push operation reaches its maximum number of retries the replication event is discarded from the queue and the remote destinations could be out of sync.
+	When a push operation reaches its maximum number of retries, the replication event is discarded from the queue and the remote destinations may remain out of sync.

 	Can be overridden at remote-level by setting replicationMaxRetries.

-	By default, push are retried indefinitely.
+	By default, pushes are retried indefinitely.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be